-Easy to explore on foot but with the option of reliable (and cheap!) public transport links, a visit to Dublin should be on everyone’s agenda this year, so what are you waiting for?!
+A visit to Dublin should be on everyone’s agenda this year, so what are you waiting for?!

 If some light-hearted entertainment is more up your street however, The National Leprechaun Museum, situated just over the river Liffey from the iconic Temple Bar district, provides guided tours into Ireland’s myths and fairy tale folklore.
 Let your storyteller guide take you on a magical journey into the land of the fairies and experience what it feels like to be a leprechaun in a room full of gigantic furniture!

-Or why not go behind the scenes at the Guinness Storehouse and find out how the black stuff is brewed, before enjoying a complimentary pint in the Gravity Bar, which offers stunning panoramic views of the city.
+Or why not go behind the scenes at the Guinness Storehouse and find out how the black stuff is brewed, before enjoying a complimentary pint in the Gravity Bar which offers stunning panoramic views of the city.

-However, for something a bit more substantial to fill those rumbly tums, the majority of Dublin pubs serve up good quality food; traditional cod and chips or Irish stew being staple favourites.
+For something a bit more substantial to fill those rumbly tums, the majority of Dublin pubs serve up good quality food; traditional cod and chips or Irish stew being staple favourites.